pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 #### Response

-Returns `PNMembershipsResult` (same structure as Get channel memberships).
+Returns PNMembershipsResult (fields as in Get channel memberships).

 ## Channel members

-Manage the users in a channel: list, set, remove, and manage in bulk.
+Manage users in a channel.

 ### Get channel members